 Feel like the software in your company is no longer effective and has become a development blocker?
 That could mean it's time for a major update!
-In this article, we'll walk you through a legacy app modernization strategy step-by-step.
+In this article, we'll walk you through a legacy application modernization roadmap step-by-step.

 Let's start by discussing the most popular approaches to legacy system modernization.
 The choice of each depends on the individual situation and business needs, so you can consult with a company that specializes in legacy app modernization before making a decision.